Nick Maton: Philadelphia Phillies

 Maton was assigned to the short-season Williamsport Crosscutters to begin his professional career, where he batted .252 with two home runs, 13 RBIs and 34 runs scored and stole ten bases in 58 games.
-He played for the Class A Lakewood BlueClaws in 2018, hitting for a .256 average with eight home runs and 51 RBI's in 114 games and was a South Atlantic League All-Star.
-Maton was assigned to the Class A-Advanced Clearwater Threshers to start the 2019 season and posted a .276 batting average with five home runs, 14 doubles and 45 RBIs and was named a Florida State League All-Star before earning a promotion to the Double-A Reading Fightin Phils for the rest of the season.
+He played for the Single–A Lakewood BlueClaws in 2018, hitting for a .256 average with eight home runs and 51 RBI's in 114 games and was a South Atlantic League All-Star.
+Maton was assigned to the High–A Clearwater Threshers to start the 2019 season and posted a .276 batting average with five home runs, 14 doubles and 45 RBIs and was named a Florida State League All-Star before earning a promotion to the Double-A Reading Fightin Phils for the rest of the season.
 He hit .210 with two home runs in 21 games with Reading.
 After the season, Maton was selected by the Phillies to play in the Arizona Fall League for the Scottsdale Scorpions.
 Maton was invited to Spring Training by the Phillies in 2020 and was named one of the Phillies top 10 prospects for 2020 by Baseball America.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.

-The Phillies added Maton to their 40-man roster after the 2020 season.
+On November 20, 2020, the Phillies added Maton to their 40-man roster to protect him from the Rule 5 draft.
 After being assigned to the team's alternate training site to start the 2021 season, Maton was promoted to the Phillies on April 19, 2021.
 He made his MLB debut that night as the starting shortstop against the San Francisco Giants, and collected his first major league hit, a single off of Giants starter Kevin Gausman.
 Maton began his career with a six-game hitting streak, with multiple hits in each of the final four games.
 He hit the first and second home runs of his MLB career on May 16, 2021, in a game against the Toronto Blue Jays.

 On August 23, 2022, Maton recorded his first walk-off hit against the Cincinnati Reds off pitcher Alexis Díaz.

 In the 2022 regular season with the Phillies, he batted .250/.341/.514 in 72 at bats with five home runs and 17 RBIs.
 He played 10 games each in left field, right field, and at second base, and two games each at shortstop, third base, and pitcher.
+Maton made one post-season appearance during the Phillies 2022 playoff run in Game 2 of the World Series.
+He was hitless in one at bat as a pinch-hitter.